-Sugar is an essential ingredient in baking and cooking, and there are many different types of sugar available in the market.
+Sugar is an essential ingredient in baking and cooking, and many different types of sugar are available on the market.
 One such type is muscovado sugar, which is known for its strong molasses flavor and unique soft texture.
 This comprehensive Muscovado Sugar Guide is designed to explore the unique qualities of this type of sugar, its differences from other sugars, and its potential health benefits.

 Is muscovado sugar the same as brown sugar?

 In this section of our Muscovado Sugar Guide, we’ll delve into how muscovado sugar compares to brown sugar.
 No, Pirouette Muscovado Sugars are not the same as supermarket-grade brown sugars.
-While both types of sugar are brown in color, muscovado sugar is made by extracting the juice from sugarcane and then slowly cooking it until it forms dark, sticky crystals.
-The most commonly available supermarket brown sugar is made by mixing refined white sugar crystals with molasses.
-Pirouette Dark Soft Brown sugar is unrefined brown sugar and much closer to texture to Pirouette Dark Muscovado, however, it is still not as rich in flavor.
+While both types of sugar are brown, muscovado sugar is made by extracting the juice from sugarcane and then slowly cooking it until it forms dark, sticky crystals.
+Most commonly available supermarket brown sugar is made by mixing refined white sugar crystals with molasses.
+Pirouette Dark Soft Brown sugar is unrefined brown sugar and much closer in texture to Pirouette Dark Muscovado, however, it is still not as rich in flavor.

 Is it the same as jaggery?